What authorities are saying

 About Us

 LeadingSchools Forward was founded by Rich with the support of UNC–Chapel Hill, Duke University, K–12 education leaders, and the organizational culture firm People Ink.
 Our mission is to ensure that access to great, enduring education cultures depends solely on the commitment of each community—not on privilege, policy, or proximity.
-Rooted in the belief that culture is central to sustainable improvement, we partner with schools and systems to build environments grounded in shared purpose, behavioral-based values, and high trust.
+Rooted in the belief that culture is central to sustainable improvement, we partner with schools and systems to build environments grounded in shared purpose, principles, and progress.
 As international education authority Michael Fullan affirms: “Culture is the hallmark of effective leadership.”

-As a leader and resource to others, Rich has supported elementary, middle, and high school communities—as well as a medical center—in building culture.
-He has also worked alongside large system leaders to increase their related capacity, conducted Ph.D. research on cohesion, and applied similar approaches in classrooms to help students develop a sense of agency and improve performance.
-Previously, Rich led the turnaround of four schools, P-12, specific to student behavior, achievement, enrollment, and overall operations, and the refinement of a top international college preparatory school.
-Rich was drawn to education, in particular, due to the transformative influence of an early teacher.
-That experience continues to fuel his passion for working with similar youth, and communities that share a deep commitment to growth, equity, and possibility.
-Outside of work, he enjoys exploring with his wife, Amy—who works in rural philanthropy—and their son, Cole, a student at the University of Colorado Boulder.
+Rich Sinclair is a culture builder, leadership coach, and researcher who has supported elementary, middle, and high schools—as well as a medical center—in cultivating cohesive, high-performing communities.
+He has partnered with a large system to grow related leadership capacity, conducted Ph.D. research on organizational cohesion, and applied related strategies in classrooms to help students develop agency and improve performance.
+Previously, Rich led the turnaround of four K–12 schools, significantly improving behavior, achievement, enrollment, and overall operations.
+He also helped refine a top international college preparatory school.
+His path into education followed the transformative impact of an early teacher—an experience that continues to fuel his work with youth and communities committed to growth, equity, and possibility.
+Outside of work, Rich enjoys exploring with his wife, Amy—who works in rural philanthropy—and their son, Cole, a student at the University of Colorado Boulder.

-These values define how we show up, how we lead, and how we build together.
-They are not just beliefs—they are behaviors.
+Our organizational blueprint below outlines how we show up, how we lead, and how we work together.
+The values are not just beliefs—they are behaviors.
 Through these shared commitments, we help communities create the conditions for thriving school cultures that endure, regardless of background or circumstance.

 🔗 INTERDEPENDENCE